-Approximately 200,000 tonnes of sludge are recycled to agricultural land per annum across Scotland (2).
-Forth Ports is seeking to dispose of approximately 11,688 m of dewatered material (16,363 tonnes at 1.4 tonnes m-3) of dried material equating to approximately 8.2% of the current volume of annually recycled sludge in Scotland.
-As the material from Methil has a low organic carbon content (an average of approximately 5% from the sediment sample analysis) spreading dredged material from the Port of Methil on agricultural land is not considered a practicable option.
+Approximately 200,000 tonnes of sludge are recycled to agricultural land per annum across Scotland (1).
+Forth Ports is seeking to dispose of approximately 11,688 m3 of dewatered material (approximately 16,363 tonnes at 1.4 tonnes m-3) from the Port of Methil equating to approximately 8.2% of the current volume of annually recycled sludge in Scotland.

+As the material from Methil has a low organic carbon content (an average of approximately 1.66% from the sediment sample analysis) spreading dredged material from the Port of Methil on agricultural land is not considered a practicable option.